Fresh Corn Salad with Cilantro and Lime

-Sautéed sweet corn loaded with flavorful spices, fresh lime and green chili.
-Make this quick and easy vegetarian side dish in 15 minutes.
+Sautéed spicy sweet corn salad loaded with flavor.
+This super-quick recipe has fresh lime, Indian spices and green chili.
+Make this easy vegetarian side dish in 15 minutes.

-How to make delicious sautéed sweet corn all year long:
+How to make delicious sweet corn all year long:

 - This recipe works with either fresh or frozen corn.
 No need to defrost the frozen corn.

 - If you want to make this recipe with fresh corn, you’ll need about 5 or 6 ears of shucked corn for four people, depending on their size.
 Keep in mind that one average ear will yield about 3/4 cup of corn kernels.

 - Play with the spices — brown mustard seed has a delicious nutty crunch and gives this dish a decidedly Indian-style punch, but if you don’t have it on hand leave it out.
 Or omit the turmeric and add about 1 teaspoon of your favorite curry or Mexican spice blend instead.

 - Cheese is a fantastic addition to this recipe – try 1/4 cup crumbled feta or Mexican cotija.